Evgeny575/3-column-preview-card-component-main/README.md

-# Frontend Mentor - Product preview card component
+# Frontend Mentor - 3 column preview card component main
+# Adaptive page using html and css.
+There is a light mouse-over interact

 ## Display in Windows: